eclipse-langium/langium-website/content/docs/grammar-language.md

 ### Syntactic Predicates
 ## Hidden Terminal Symbols
 [QUESTION] THE XTEXT DOC SAYS THAT HIDDEN TERMINALS CAN BE ADDED TO SPECIFIC PARSER RULES.
 IS THIS VALID FOR LANGIUM?
-I COULDN'T MAKE IT WORK ON MY SETUP.
+I COULDN'T MAKE IT WORK ON MY SETUP. it doesn't work so needs to be declared as a 'global' token
 ## Data Type Rules
 ## Enum Rules
 [QUESTION] DOES LANGIUM SUPPORTS ENUM?
 PR#84 removed enum and added primitive instead